brando90/ultimate-utils/ultimate-utils-proj-src/uutils/stats_uu/readme.md

     - Power/sample size: making an estimate of your std (or preliminary data), get Power of your test with a given sample size or compute the sample size you need to achieve good power.

 ref:
     - also fantastic reference: https://stats.stackexchange.com/a/602978/28986

 ## Large Sample Size
+Same as previous comment but n>500 good rule of thumb.

 Summary what to do for large sample size Hypothesis Testing:
     - CI: CI's and use the epsilon valid in your applicaiton